Ansub/enchant/README.md

 3. Select "Command Palette" or press `Cmd+Shift+P` or `Ctrl+Shift+P`.
 4. Type "Preferences: Color Theme" in the command palette and press `Enter`.
 5. Select "Enchant" from the list of available themes.

-## Features

-- **Vibrant Colors**: Enchant incorporates a vibrant color palette that helps differentiate various syntax elements and makes your code more visually appealing.
-- **High Contrast**: The theme offers a high contrast between the background and foreground, improving readability and reducing eye strain during long coding sessions.
-- **Customizable**: Enchant provides options to customize the theme to your liking.
-You can modify the color scheme, font style, and other visual elements to suit your preferences.
-- **Language Support**: Enchant is designed to provide optimal syntax highlighting for a wide range of programming languages and file formats, including JavaScript, Python, HTML/CSS, Markdown, and many more.
-- **Consistency**: The theme maintains a consistent visual style across different file types and coding scenarios, ensuring a seamless experience throughout your coding projects.

 ## Feedback and Contributions